inforgdev/corallia-js/README.md

 ## About

-CoralliaJS is a design system token stringifier for CSS preprocessor languages powered by OctopoJS.
+CoralliaJS is a CSS preprocessor agnostic design system token stringifier.

 * Minified;
 * Support modern preprocessors: currently LessCSS, SCSS and Stylus;